abhay-chauhan2026/delta-demo/README.md

 # delta-demo
-This is a Demo for Git&amp;Github class
+This is a Demo for Git&amp;Github class.
-Hi my name is abhay How are you